Connecticut Paralysis Legal Advocacy

-Eagan, Donohue, Van Dyke & Falsey, LLP’s Connecticut paralysis lawyers have handled numerous matters involving severe injury claims arising out of accidents in which the victim suffers from partial or complete paralysis.
+Eagan & Donohue has handled numerous matters involving severe injury claims arising out of accidents in which the victim suffered from partial or complete paralysis.

-Paralysis can unfortunately be the result of a terrible accident which not only led to months in the hospital, but completely turned your life upside down.
+Paralysis can unfortunately be the result of a terrible accident that not only led to months in the hospital, but also completely turned your life upside down.
 Paralysis is not an injury you can recover from, but instead takes a dedicated and motivated individual to relearn how to approach all daily activities.
-If you or a loved one have been injured in an accident that led to paralysis, you may be entitled to compensation for your injury.
+If you or a loved one has been injured in an accident that led to paralysis, you may be entitled to compensation for your injury.

 Spinal Cord Injuries

 Not every accident leads to devastating injuries that lead to paralysis.
 In fact, not even all spinal cord injuries lead to paralysis, although most do.
 A spinal cord injury frequently impacts your ability to feel below a certain point in your body or even move your limbs.
 When this happens later in life, you often feel the impact and loss of control in a pronounced way.
 It is difficult to relearn how to function within your body and to train your body to respond in certain ways.
 You should not be forced to go through this rehabilitation period alone when you were not the reason why the accident occurred in the first place.

 Paralysis often refers to two different types of spinal cord damage: paraplegia and quadriplegia.
 Paraplegia refers to damage in the mid to low back area of your spinal cord, resulting in the paralysis of your legs.
 Quadriplegia results from damage to your upper back or neck area that often leads to the paralysis of your legs and sometimes arms and hands.
 This can also impact your ability to move your head or neck.